walkerje/C-Turtle/README.md

 #### Why does headless mode take so long to save a GIF file?
 A frame is added to the resulting GIF for every change in state for a Turtle.
 This includes rotation, pen changes, size changes, etcetera.
 You can choose to display only every N frames, and thus save only every N frames, by taking advantage of tracer settings (see ```tracer(int countmax, unsigned int delayMS)``` function in TurtleScreen documentation).
 This dramatically reduces file size and write time in exchange for less frames in the image.

+#### Why does headless mode print HTML + Base64 by default?
+Headless mode was developed with the intention of being embedded in web applications, namely Runestone Interactive textbooks.
+As such, it prints HTML to display the results of the executed code by printing a Base64-encoded version of the resulting GIF file.
+This lets CTurtle be very easily embedded without needing any extra tricks or external File IO with any kind of backend.
+This can be disabled by having ```#define CTURTLE_HEADLESS_NO_HTML``` before the inclusion of CTurtle.

 ## Student Work Showcase
 As time progresses, and as I am afforded the opportunity, I will provide visual examples of work students have done using this library.
 None of these are produced by my own work (but did use C-Turtle in their generation), however permission was given to post the works here!